SkylabsAI/BRiCk/doc/sphinx/pointer_examples.rst

    byte x[100];
    byte* p = new (static_cast<void*>(x)) byte[2];

-   p[2]; // undefined because subscripting can not leave the range of an allocation.
+   p[2]; // UB. subscripting can not leave the range of an allocation.

 Example 4 -- Placement `new` and Provides Storage (without transparent replacability)
 =======================================================================================